shopware/docs/guides/plugins/plugins/checkout/payment/add-payment-plugin.md

 <!-- markdown-link-check-disable-next-line -->
 {% hint style="info" %}
-Here's a video on payment extensions and payment handlers from our free online training ["Backend Development"](https://academy.shopware.com/courses/shopware-6-backend-development-with-jisse-reitsma).
+Refer to this video on **[Introduction to payment handlers](https://www.youtube.com/watch?v=K58--Pxvudk)** that details you about payment extensions and payment handlers.
+Also available on our free online training ["Shopware 6 Backend Development"](https://academy.shopware.com/courses/shopware-6-backend-development-with-jisse-reitsma).

-Also, take a look at **[Introduction to payment handlers](https://www.youtube.com/watch?v=K58--Pxvudk)** video.
 {% endhint %}

 ## Creating a custom payment handler